Volpestyle/wallcrawler/docs/api/sessions/cloudwatch-logging-best-practices.md

 # CloudWatch Logging Best Practices for Wallcrawler Sessions

 This document outlines logging strategies for session visibility now that terminated sessions are cleaned up after 15 minutes.
+For an infrastructure-wide map of log groups, metrics, and audit trails, see [../infra/OBSERVABILITY.md](../../infra/OBSERVABILITY.md).

 ## Overview